When to spay or neuter, or whether to alter dogs at all, is a constant hot topic of debate amongst dog communities and pet professionals.

 But if you’re worried about the possible side effects, you can wait until your dog is fully grown, or skip the surgery altogether – as long as you use fences and leashes to prevent unwanted pregnancies.

-Follow Ready Pet Go for More Westminster Dog Tips!
+Follow Ready Pet Go for More Frederick Dog Tips!

 What’s your opinion on spaying and neutering?
 Leave a comment or follow and contact us on our Facebook page.
-Don’t miss our helpful tips for cat and dog owners in Westminster, Maryland!
+Don’t miss our helpful tips for cat and dog owners!